 Car free days

-One Sunday each month, the entire length of the famous Avenue des Champs-Elysées is given over to pedestrians.
-Some people mark the occasion by picnicking on the cobblestones and letting children play on the ‘most beautiful avenue in the world’!
+On the 1st Sunday of the month, the entire length of the famous Avenue des Champs-Elysées is given over to pedestrians.
+Some people take over the space by picnicking on the cobblestones and letting children play on the ‘most beautiful avenue in the world’!
 An unusual experience to enjoy right opposite the Arc de Triomphe.

 Every first Sunday of the month, pedestrians can also take advantage of the almost-total pedestrianization of the capital’s 1st, 2nd, 3rd and 4th arrondissements.